Genealogical and historical information and links for anyone researching their ancestors in England and the British Isles

 Historic Locations

 Abney Park Cemetery was opened in 1840 the fifth of what became known as the "Magnificent Seven", seven new London cemeteries needed due to the booming population of London.
-All were built within a decade: the first in 1832, Kensall Green Cemetery, and the last Tower Hamlets Cemetery in 1841.
+All were built within a decade: the first in 1832, Kensal Green Cemetery, and the last Tower Hamlets Cemetery in 1841.

 County Links Genealogy in England